polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 0x18040008000f00100017002a00
 ```

-### Tuples and Structures
+### Tuples

 A fixed-size series of values, each with a possibly different but predetermined
 and fixed type.
 This is simply the concatenation of each encoded value.
-For
-structures, the values are named, but that is irrelevant for the encoding (names
-are ignored - only order matters).

 #### Example